We think this TV show stands out for:

 What parents need to know

-Parents need to know that this informative documentary series makes frequent reference to slavery and and other violent historical events and interpersonal relationships.
+Parents need to know that Finding Your Roots with Henry Louis Gates, Jr. is an informative documentary series makes frequent reference to slavery and and other violent historical events and interpersonal relationships.
 Finding Your Roots is relatively mild, but contains some iffy language ("ass," "piss"; occasional curses bleeped).
 Kids probably won't be rushing to see it, but folks interested in history or tracing their own family trees will find what is discussed here both exciting and inspiring.

 What's the story?